vincentsijben/genart-website/randomness/index.md

 #### Patterns using randomSeed
 Check out the next example  with a grid of 9 circles that randomly move at a grid spot with the `random(-5,5)` function.
 The first random call in this example is for the x-position of the upper left circle (it's literally the first time random() is called after setting the seed).
+As we've seen, the first random call after consecutive seeds, aren't thát random.
 That's why it seems it's only moving vertically, but actually it moves a (very) tiny bit to the right each frame.

 Keep in mind: if you use a maximum number in your random() call like `random(-5,5)`, you've essentially expanded the range 10 times now (from 0-1, to 0-10 subtracting 5).
 The difference for each first random result will then be 10 fold (`≈ 0.0038`).
 So in this example, the upper left circle will move 3.8 pixels to the right every 1000 frames or 16 seconds (1000/60).